 Venturing Outside the Comfort Zone

-It’s always nice on my teaching tours to return to known venues.
-There is something very comforting in the midst of all the “what-ifs” and unknowns of travel to meet once again familiar faces and places.
+It’s always nice in my travels to return to known places.
+There is something very comforting in the midst of all the “what-ifs” and unknowns of travel to meet once again familiar faces and landscapes.

-However, there are always new people and venues to add and I have enjoyed visiting new guilds and new US states on this trip.
-This was my first time teaching in New Jersey, for example, and now I am about to venture into Nevada for my first ever teaching gig there.
+However, there are always new people and places to add and I have enjoyed visiting new guilds and new US states on this trip.
+This was my first time visiting New Jersey, for example, and now I am about to venture into Nevada for my first ever visit there.
 There are new experiences, like trying to navigate the New York Port Authority with loads of luggage for the first time, going flying in a Cessna over Cape Cod on a perfect spring day, and being made very much aware of the rather “shaky” nature of the California coastline! (see picture above).

 The mysteries and trepidation of going to new places are always short-lived.
 The new landscapes are exciting and the new weaving groups without exception are warm and welcoming.

-First we learned about different ways to set up warps for wider projects, for example, using multiple swords for creating picking crosses instead of fingers.
+First we tried different ways to set up warps for wider projects, for example, using multiple swords for creating picking crosses instead of fingers.

-Jane is not actually one of the original “firstie-bestie” group but she has put in so much time and effort since her very first Basics class last October, that she was able to fit in perfectly with the skill level of this group.
-She has woven an impressive array of Andean Pebble Weave bands since that class only six months ago.
+Jane is not actually one of the original “firstie-bestie” group but she has put in so much time and effort since her very first time weaving with us, that she was able to fit in perfectly with the skill level of this group.
+She has woven an impressive array of Andean Pebble Weave bands since we met only six months ago.

 Here’s a closer look at the pretty bands and Jane’s basket without the giant cat-head distraction!….